-The SENCo and Inclusion lead liaise to review staff skills related to SEN, behaviour and pupil emotional well-being and to ensure that there is a good balance of training to enhance the skills of all staff.
+The deputy head oversees the professional development of all teaching staff and teaching assistants.
+The SENCo or Inclusion Co-ordinator liaises with the professional development co-ordinator to review staff skills related to SEN, behaviour and pupil emotional well-being and to ensure that there is a good balance of training to enhance the skills of all staff.
 Staff are encouraged to observe good inclusive practice within the school and also in other schools.